 It’s not surprising, since all these EA methodologies originate from consultants, who care primarily about their fee, but rarely about what eventually happens with the produced EA artifacts4.
 This had led to organisations, guided by consultants’ best practices, wasting billions of dollars on creating aimless architectural descriptions of little or no business value (see Enterprise architecture frameworks: The fad of the century).

 Instead, the real value of EA artifacts is in their use.
-My analysis of EA artifacts, within multiple organisations, can be divided into two specific classes: facts EA artifacts and decisions EA artifacts.
-These two groups are handled very differently by architects and have fundamentally different purposes in respect of an EA practice.
+My analysis of EA artifacts within multiple organisations shows that these artifacts can be divided into two specific classes: facts EA artifacts and decisions EA artifacts.
+These two groups are handled very differently by architects and have fundamentally different purposes in an EA practice.

 What are facts EA artifacts?

 In the case of facts EA artifacts, these reflect the current situation in an organisation.
 For example, facts EA artifacts may describe the structure of the existing IT landscape, list available IT assets and explain the connections between them.
 Facts EA artifacts only ever focus on the current state of the organisation and have no implications for the future.